 You find the gym daunting, boring, or both.
 You can't find a group fitness class or time that works for you.
-You think swimming sucks and jogging is for jokers.
 Meanwhile, you're not getting any younger or fitter.
 Don't give up on exercise yet!
 There's another way, one that Hollywood celebrities have been using for years – the personal trainer.

 Personal trainers can help with a range of health and fitness objectives, including weight loss, improved strength and endurance, a body toning and shaping program, or learning specialised activities or techniques.

 - help you make the best use of your exercise time